threekeytherapy/threekeytherapy.com/_workshops/trainings.md

 It combines traditional karate, yoga, and reflexology with body therapy's knowledge of the how muscle tension, energy pathways and emotions are connected.

-Trainings are designed to work the whole body - from facial muscles to the toes.
-We work with muscles and connective tissue, open up the breathing, stimulate circlation, loosen all the main joints, and improve overall stength and flexibility.
+We work the whole body - with muscles and connective tissue, open up the breathing, stimulate circlation, loosen all the main joints, and improve overall stength and flexibility.

 We also train presence and awareness, with a strong emphasis on grounding.
 This helps becoming more aware how you handle limits, escape or face internal resistance, and can move from a deeper presence.